 Legal Notice: “Know the California Rules for Roadways” is for reference and interest only.
 So this is not meant to be any form of legal advice.

 This is not an all-inclusive document of California Vehicle Code laws.
 And it is only offered as a guide.
-Hopefully it can assist in providing statutory provisions.
+Hopefully, it can assist in providing statutory provisions.
 But you may want to read them in their entirety.
-This is not to get used as a means to apply a particular code to any ticket, incident or accident.
+This is not to get used to applying a particular code to any ticket, incident, or accident.
 If you require legal advice, you need to consult a licensed California attorney.
 Then you will be to get legal guidance under California law to protect your rights from San Diego, to Santa Monica, to San Francisco, CA.